 Since the first weeks will be very busy with long lines at our service bureaus and our information lines will experience waiting lists, we recommend not to hurry as the tax return does not have to be filed in the first weeks.

-Tax returns can be filed electronically in the Estonian Tax and Customs Board’s online services environment e-MTA, as well as in person service bureaus, where pre-filled tax returns can be ordered on paper.
+Tax returns can be filed electronically in the e-services environment e-MTA of the Estonian Tax and Customs Board, as well as in person service bureaus, where pre-filled tax returns can be ordered on paper.

 It is recommended to use the electronic option but this is only available to tax residents of Estonia and some other EU Member States, as well as Norway, Iceland and Liechtenstein.
 If you have any questions you should first visit our website that provides answers to the most commonly asked questions in Estonian, Russian and English languages.
 Information can also be obtained in all three languages by sending an email to email@example.com or calling the information line +372 880 0811.